 Although Kwanzaa as a holiday was created in 1966, matunda ya kwanza also means the inspiration goes back much farther than that — all the way back to ancient Egypt and other classical African civilizations.
-The “first fruit” celebrations of these groups were based on 5 main activities: ingathering (bonding of the people), recommitment (to African culture), commemoration (of the past), reverence (for the creator), and celebration (of all that is good).
+The 'first fruit' celebrations of these groups were based on five main activities: ingathering (bonding of the people), recommitment (to African cultures), commemoration (of the past), reverence (for the creator), and celebration (of all that is good).
 These ancient ideas remain the central focus of Kwanzaa to this day.

 If you want to get at the true heart of Kwanzaa, you have to understand the seven key principles identified by the founder of the holiday, Maulana Karenga.
 While the overall purpose of Kwanzaa is to instill a sense of cultural grounding and appreciation, the principles provide a more specific focus for each day of the holiday.

-Altogether, these 7 principles are known as nguzo saba — the community building blocks that form the central meaning of Kwanzaa.
+Altogether, these seven principles are known as nguzo saba — the community building blocks that form the central meaning of Kwanzaa.

-To greet someone properly on each of the 7 days of Kwanzaa, just ask this simple question.
-They’ll reply back with one of the 7 principles that corresponds to the day you asked.
-For example, ask “Habari Gani?” on the 3rd day of Kwanzaa and you’ll hear “ujima” in response.
+To greet someone properly on each of the seven days of Kwanzaa, just ask this simple question.
+They’ll reply back with one of the seven principles that corresponds to the day you asked.
+For example, ask 'Habari gani?' on the third day of Kwanzaa and you’ll hear 'ujima' in response.

 Swahili greetings are just one way people honor the traditions of Kwanzaa.
-Families decorate their homes with colorful art, fruits, kente (African cloth) and many women wear kaftans (a colorful draped garment used mainly in West Africa).
+Families decorate their homes with colorful art, fruits, and kente (African cloth), and many women wear kaftans (a colorful, draped garment used mainly in West Africa).
 Like Hanukkah and Christmas, gifts are given to children.
 For Kwanzaa, though, they must include a book (to emphasize the African tradition of learning) and a heritage symbol (to reinforce a connection to their history).
-During celebrations, a special mat called Mkeka is used to hold other important Kwanzaa items: corn (Muhindi), seven candles (Mishumaa Saba), a candle holder (kinara) and a unity cup (Kikombe cha Umoja) used for giving thanks.
+During celebrations, a special mat called mkeka is used to hold other important Kwanzaa items: corn [mahindi], seven candles [mishumaa saba], a candle holder [kinara], and a unity cup [Kikombe cha Umoja] used for giving thanks.
 These items are chosen carefully, as each one represents a value of great importance to African culture.